tartiflette/tartiflette/docs/plugins/use-a-plugin.md

 ---
 id: use-a-plugin
 title: Use a plugin
-sidebar_label: Plugins
+sidebar_label: Use a plugin
 ---

 ## Using a plugin.

   1. Simply install it.
-Best method is using `pip`.
+Best method is using `pip install tartiflette-plugin-time-it`.
   2. Then ask the `create_engine` api to load it like this:

 ```python